Logan-Lin/quartz-blog/content/ai-system/api-fundamentals.md

 >
 > **Exercise 1: Command-line Chatbot**
 >
-> Build a chatbot using an AI API of your choice (e.g., OpenAI, Anthropic, or others) that demonstrates:
+> Build a chatbot using an AI API of your choice (e.g., OpenAI, Anthropic, or others) that takes users' input from the command line interface and display the response.
+It demonstrates:
-> - **HTTP Methods**: Use both GET (to retrieve available models) and POST (for chat completions)
 > - **HTTP Request Components**: Properly implement headers including Authorization, Content-Type, and User-Agent as shown in the [[#HTTP Request]] section
 > - **REST Statelessness**: Follow the statelessness principle by including full conversation history in each request
 > - **HTTP Status Code Handling**: Handle different status codes with user-friendly messages referencing the [[#HTTP Response]] section
-> - **Response Processing**: Parse and display relevant response components (content, usage tokens, model information)
+> - **Response Processing**: Parse and display relevant response (content, usage tokens, model information)
 >
 > **Exercise 2: Image Analysis Tool**
 >
-> Build a command-line tool that analyzes image content using a multi-modal AI API of your choice that demonstrates the same points as above plus:
+> Build a command-line tool that analyzes image content using a multi-modal AI API of your choice that takes users' input file (path) from the command line and display the analysis result (content of the image, class labels, or others).
+It demonstrates the same points as above plus:
 > - **Content-Type Handling**: Choose a proper input format for images (file upload, base64 encoding, or URL references)
 >
 > **Implementation Requirements:**